 Notice how in this case, the retention goes all the way down to 0%.

 Breaking down by segments

 Previously, we were looking at our entire user base.
-However, to dig deeper into why retention drops off, it’s important to find the variants that driving this dip.
+However, to dig deeper into why retention drops off, it’s important to find the variants that drive this dip.
 One way to do this is by grouping your users into buckets.
-This can be broken down by user properties such as country they are from, user acquisition channels, or even product specific information such as the SDK the developer was using.
+This can be broken down by user properties such as by the country they are from, user acquisition channels, or even product specific information such as the SDK the developer was using.